Silvestre08/AspNet/WebApi/OAuth2AndOpenId/README.md

     options.GetClaimsFromUserInfoEndpoint = true;
 ```

-If we inspect the token we do not see the claims but if we see the output of our mvc app and the idp, we can verify that there were requests to the user info endpoint and we can verify the information:
+If we inspect the token, we do not see the claims but if we see the output of our mvc app and the idp, we can verify that there were requests to the user info endpoint and we can verify the information:
 ![](doc/claimsidentity.png)

 Let's inspect the identity token and see what its fields mean.